 Objectivity demands that „researchers should remain distanced from what they study so findings depend on the nature of what was studied rather than on the personality, beliefs, and values of the researcher“ (Payne & Payne, 2004).

-The four criteria overlap at some points, for example validity and reliability: if a study’s results can be generalized, its repetition should offer the same results.
+The four criteria for trustworthiness of quantitative research overlap at some points, for example validity and reliability: if a study’s results can be generalized, its repetition should offer the same results.

 The above described criteria applying for quantitative research are not suitable for qualitative research as it accepts multiple and subjective realities and aims at deep insights.
 Therefore, these criteria are not sought to be complied with.
 In order to provide a different set for criteria that can be used for ascertaining the quality, Lincoln & Guba (1985) created a corresponding set of criteria for trustworthiness of qualitative research: (a) credibility (vs. internal validity), (b) transferability (vs. external validity), (c) dependability (vs. reliability) and (d) confirmability (vs. objectivity).